Symptoms of a Drug Prescription

 Second:

-• Long term and permanent negative effects may develop from the use of prescription drugs, such as kidney disease, thyroid disease, increased suicidal thoughts, heightened impulse control disorders, tardive dyskinesia, etc.
+• Long-term or even permanent negative effects can develop from the use of certain medications.
+These may include kidney disease, thyroid dysfunction, increased suicidal thoughts, impulse control disorders, and movement disorders such as tardive dyskinesia.

 Third:

-• Acknowledging hidden triggers, such as chemical and food sensitivities.
+• The importance of acknowledging hidden triggers, such as chemical or food sensitivities, which can quietly undermine progress.

 “Out of the mountain of despair, a stone of hope.”